 Sales of substantial amounts of our ADSs in the public market, or the perception that these sales could occur, could adversely affect the market price of our ADSs and could materially impair our ability to raise capital through equity offerings in the future.
 The ADSs sold in our initial public offering in November 2012 are freely tradable by persons other than our affiliates without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, and shares held by our existing shareholders may also be sold in the public market in the future subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the applicable lock-up agreements.
 In connection with our initial public offering, we and our officers, directors and all of our existing shareholders have agreed, subject to certain exceptions, not to sell any of our common shares or ADSs owned by such persons prior to our initial public offering or acquired in our initial public offering until after May 20, 2013 without the prior written consent of the underwriters.
-However, the underwriters may release the securities subject to lock-up agreements from the lock-up restrictions at any time, subject to applicable regulations of the Financial Industry Regulatory Authority, Inc. In addition, common shares subject to our outstanding share-based awards as of the closing of our initial public offering, including options, restricted shares and restricted share units, are eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
-We may also issue additional options in the future which may be exercised for additional common shares and additional restricted shares and restricted share units which may vest.
-As of March 31, 2013, we had 1,087,233,224 common shares outstanding.
-We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other
+However, the underwriters may release the securities subject to our outstanding share-based awards as of the closing of our initial public offering, including options, restricted shares and restricted share units, are eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
+We may also issue additional options in the future which may be exercised for additional common shares outstanding.
+We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of our ADSs.